google/fhir-data-pipes/pipelines/README.md

         image with these prerequisites and demo data you can use to try things out.
 -   A target output for the data.
-Supported options are Apache Parquet files (not supported by Atom Feed mode) or a FHIR server such as HAPI FHIR or [Google Cloud Platform FHIR stores](https://cloud.google.com/healthcare/docs/how-tos/fhir).
+Supported options are Apache Parquet files or a FHIR server such as HAPI FHIR or [Google Cloud Platform FHIR stores](https://cloud.google.com/healthcare/docs/how-tos/fhir).
     -   You can use our [HAPI FHIR server](#run-hapi-fhir-server-using-docker) image for testing FHIR API targets.